 Moone-Tsai Wine released their first vintage in 2006 and is a partnership between the husband wife team of Larry and MaryAnne Tsai.
 More recently Larry and MaryAnne purchased out the other person in the partnership, Mike Moone.
 This winery is a culmination of many years combined experience in the Napa wine industry.
 Mike Moone built an enviable career with over 40 years in the food and wine industry.
 He was President of Beringer Wine Estates – ultimately turning the winery into a powerhouse by significantly improving quality and increasing sales – he founded Luna Vineyards as well as Silverado Properties which currently farms over 5000 vineyard acres in Northern California.

 In the late 1980’s Mike invited MaryAnn to come to the the Napa Valley; she joined him at Beringer and then after Luna Vineyards was founded – she became their President in 2001.
+She spent some 20+ years at Beringer.
 Her husband Larry was most recently managing the Napa Valley Opera House and today is Moone-Tsai’s General Manager.

 Philippe Melka makes the wines – with a degree in Geology and in winemaking, 20 years working in Napa and an exceptional palate – his services are much in demand in the valley and beyond.
 With Mike and MaryAnn’s experience in Napa Valley – and the vineyard expertise and connections of Philippe it is not surprising that their vineyard sources are from some of the most sought after vineyards in the valley including To Kalon in Oakville, select vineyards on Pritchard Hill and in Coombsville.